 The energy they create!
 So simple, so nice.
 You stop again and watch.
 Lose yourself.
 This is the thing.

-Mouloud Achour below put it like this: When we listen to the album [Woman], we feel like we’re following a man, alone, on his way to a party, but then he leaves alone.
+Mouloud Achour, below, put it like this: When we listen to the album [Woman], we feel like we’re following a man, alone, on his way to a party, but then he leaves alone.
 But the guy experiences a lot of emotions.
 Getting enthusiastic… And there’s this song called Alakazam… It’s like this moment when you’re alone and your head is spinning, you’re wondering if you should stay or leave, if you should stay or leave, you finally choose to stay, but nothing really happens.
-Xavier then adds: And everything turns into a nightmare, you’ve drunk too much alcohol, but in the end, you’re feeling better.
+Xavier then added: And everything turns into a nightmare, you’ve drunk too much alcohol, but in the end, you’re feeling better.
 You see a girl and think maybe it’s gonna work out and in your last attempt, you fail and you go back home alone.
 That’s the idea.

 And that hair!

 Might the red bomber jacket I just got be a romantic coincidence?
 Only God knows.